Douglas4Developer/Douglas4Developer/README.md

 Douglas4Developer/Douglas4Developer is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Hi, I'm Douglas Soares, and i'm have 21 years old.
+Hi, I'm Douglas S. S. Ferreira, and i'm have 21 years old.
 I' student of science computer, in the moment i'm have 9° period the course.